Carbonique/gitlab-wireguard-runner/README.md

 ### 2. Add wireguard configs to your implementation project.

 For every GitLab runner there should be a file `wireguard-encrypted-config-[<NUMBER OF RUNNER>]` in the directory `wireguard-configs`.
-E.g. if you want three runners, you would need the following files in `wireguard-configs`:
+E.g. if you want three runners, you would need the following setup:
 ```
+.
+└── wireguard-configs/
-wireguard-encrypted-config-0
+    ├── wireguard-encrypted-config-0
-wireguard-encrypted-config-1
+    ├── wireguard-encrypted-config-1
-wireguard-encrypted-config-2
+    └── wireguard-encrypted-config-2
 ```

 I recommend encrypting these configs in which case you would need to provide encryption password to Ansible.
 Again, I recommend to store the var as a GitLab secret.